w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

 const image = document.getElementById("image");

 const revealTimeline = new ScrollTimeline({
-  // timeline starts at the offset that corresponds with image starting
+  // Timeline starts at the offset that corresponds with image starting
   // to enter scrollport (i.e., 0% intersect with scroller at its “end” edge).
   start: { target: image, edge: 'end', threshold: 0 },

-  // timeline ends at the offset that corresponds with image becoming
+  // Timeline ends at the offset that corresponds with image becoming
   // fully visible (i.e., 100% intersect with scroller at its “end” edge).
   end: { target: image, edge: 'end', threshold: 1 },
 });